ARMmbed/mbed-os-example-tls/README.md

 * 8N1.
 * No flow control.

-After pressing the **RESET** button on the board, the output in the terminal window should look similar to this:
+After pressing the **RESET** button on the board, the output in the terminal window should be similar to this:

     ```
     {{timeout;120}}